bangingheads/UserSpiceDiscordOAuth/README.md

 disc_uname: The Discord Username (BangingHeads)

-disc_discriminator: The Discord Discriminator, the part after the hash tag.
-(0001)

 You can access them through the \$user variable.
 For example `$user->data()->disc_uname`

 Need to run custom code after login or signup?
 Use the `usersc/includes/oauth_success_redirect.php` This file is included before the redirect and any code will be ran.